Etna, Taormina & Classic Sicily

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

-Day 1Fly to Sicily, meet your Tour Manager and transfer to your hotel for dinner and your first night on the island.
-Depending on your arrival time, you'll have the chance to familiarise yourself with your surroundings before enjoying dinner at the hotel.
+Day 1Fly to Catania or Palermo, meet your tour manager and transfer to your hotel.
+Depending on your arrival time, you may have the chance to familiarise yourself with your surroundings before enjoying dinner at the hotel.

-Day 5Rest and relax in and around your hotel, today.
-Head to the private beach, or take a short taxi ride into the centre of Santa Flavia, where the ruins of ancient Soluntum and a number of unpretentious fish restaurants serving the daily catch, are among the attractions.
+Day 5Rest and relax in hotel, today, enjoying its wide range of amenities.
+Alternatively, head to the private beach, or take a short taxi ride into the centre of Santa Flavia, where the ruins of ancient Soluntum and a number of unpretentious fish restaurants serving the daily catch, are among the attractions.

 Combining hotel transfersWe sometimes need to combine transfers to and from your hotel.
 We always try to keep any wait to a minimum, but you may be asked to wait at the airport for up to an hour, while other incoming flights arrive, before the transfer to your hotel.
 Similarly, we may need to transfer you back to the airport up to three hours before your flight home departs.

 Meals in ItalyGuests on half-board arrangements will be served a three-course evening meal, and can expect a first course of traditional pasta or soup, a main meat or fish course accompanied by one or two types of vegetable, and a simple dessert of fruit, cake or Italian ice cream.
 Breakfasts will usually consist of bread rolls, jam, cereal, ham, cheese, fruit juice, tea and coffee.
 Menus will vary from hotel to hotel, but choice will be more limited than in a normal restaurant.
 In some instances, individual guests who have booked with the hotel independently may be offered a different menu from those who are staying at the hotel as part of a package tour.